Wait, I Can Recycle My Pet Food Packaging?

 TerraCycle has a mission to “eliminate the idea of waste” by creating recycling solutions for previously unrecyclable items; your pooch’s favorite dry food included.
 By partnering with global leaders, businesses, communities, and individuals, they’ve overcome the financial barriers and managed to give over 527,000 pounds of pet food packaging a second life as park benches, picnic tables, playgrounds, and more.

-Here are a few ways to join their programs:
+Here are a few ways to recycle pet food bags:

 1. Brand-supported recycling

 Depending on the type of pet food you buy, you may actually be able to ship your empties to TerraCycle for free.
 The company has partnered with the following brands on send-in programs.
 Simply sign up on the brand’s page and you’ll be able to place your clean-and-dried containers in either any box you have laying around or a pre-paid bag that they send to you.
 Both options come with pre-paid shipping labels.
 Once you send your packaging back to Terracycle, they’ll be able to break it down to be reused.

 “I And Love And You” (dog and cat food)

 Weruva (dog and cat food)

 Dog and cat food companies Earthborn Holistic and Wellness® have synched up with TerraCycle to establish public dropoff points for their packaging.
 Look at the map on these brand pages to find a drop-off near you.
 (It’ll likely be a pet food or supply store.)

 3. Zero-waste box

 If you don’t buy from companies with an established relationship with TerraCycle, you can still send in your empties to be recycled — you’ll just have to pay for it.
 Once you buy a Pet Food Packaging Zero Waste Box, you can fill it with any clean pet food bag, box, or container you want to recycle.
 Though these boxes aren’t cheap (the smallest size is $110), you can share the cost with friends, neighbors, or co-workers.